 Weather-exposed lumber is their favorite target because it’s typically unpainted or the paint has worn thin.
 This is why fascia boards and deck railings get hit so frequently - they’re prime real estate for nesting females.

-A simple test involves gently inserting a flexible wire into the hole.
-If you encounter resistance or movement, there’s likely a live bee inside the gallery.
+- Wire test: Gently push a flexible wire into the hole.
+If you feel resistance or movement, there’s a live bee inside

 Distinguishing between active and abandoned carpenter bee holes affects your treatment strategy and helps assess damage potential.
 Abandoned holes have specific characteristics: